Yuhao-G/Market-Microstructure-project/README.md

-Group Member: Jun Jiang, Lanqing Yang, Yuhao Guo
-Here is the code and data set for the Section 4: Numerical Experiment of the report
+Group Member: Jun Jiang, Lanqing Yang, Yuhao Guo | Here are the code and data set for the Section 4: Numerical Experiment of the report